styd/sd_struct/README.md

 # SDStruct

-An alternative to OpenStruct that is stricter in assigning values and deeper in consuming the passed Hash and transforming it back to Hash or JSON, equipped with deep digging capabilities.
+An alternative to OpenStruct that is more strict in assigning values and deeper in consuming the passed Hash and transforming it back to Hash or JSON, equipped with deep digging capabilities.

 ## Usage